EUCAIM/upv-node-workstation-images/README.md

 ## How to design a workstation image for the CHAIMELEON platform
-This is a guide to create a container image for a workstation to be deployed by users in the CHAIMELEON platform.
+This is a guide to create a container image for a workstation or batch job to be deployed by users in the CHAIMELEON platform.
+In this project you can inspect the dockerfiles used to build all the images created by UPV for the CHAIMELEON project.
+You can take them as examples:
+  - without desktop (for batch jobs): ubuntu_python, ubuntu_python_tensorflow, ubuntu_python_pytorch
+  - with desktop and browser (for interactive applications, GUI or WebUI): ubuntu_python_xxxxx_desktop, ubuntu_python_xxxxx_desktop_jupyter

+If your application requires python and some of the tools included in one of these images, you can take it as the base for your dockerfile, putting it in the `FROM` instruction.

 ### Template
 This is a template for the dockerfile (some details are explained in the next chapters):